View Document

 Chemical Risk Assessment

-(14) Chemical Risk assessments are used to articulate the hazards and associated risks and to clarify the prevention risk controls and mitigation emergency processes.
+(13) It is the responsibility of all users to undertake Chemical Risk Assessments.
+Chemical Risk Assessments are used to articulate the hazards and associated risks and to clarify the prevention risk controls and mitigation emergency processes.
 The details in a risk assessment will depend on the chemical properties and their application.
+The Chemical Risk Assessment Template and supporting documentation can be found on the Health and Safety (Intranet).

-(15) Where a chemical material is being introduced to the University, a pre-purchase risk assessment will be completed prior to acquisition.
+(14) Where a new chemical material is being introduced to the University, a pre-purchase risk assessment will need to be completed prior to the acquisition in accordance with the Health and Safety Procedure - Hazard Identification, Risk Assessment and Control.

 Safety Data Sheet (SDS) and Database